Find a Training

 Thank you for your interest in becoming part of Parkinson's Advocates in Research (PAIR).
 Through this program, you too can help to bring about better treatments at a faster pace.

 The first step is to apply to one of our Learning Institutes, intensive three-day trainings designed for people with Parkinson's and care partners.
-We are now accepting application for the next Learning Institute in March 2014.
+Applications are now closed for our next training March 2014, but those interested in becoming Research Advocates can take our online course here to prepare and email us at email@example.com to inquire further about future trainings.

 The PDF Learning Institutes are three-day trainings designed to prepare people living with Parkinson’s and care partners for work as Research Advocates.